BrendonH18/StarWars-Using-RestAPI/README.md

-# Expense Tracker with React
+# Star Wars with React and Restful API

-First app using React.
-Demonstrates conceptual knowledge of key React features.
+Second app using React.
+Demonstrates conceptual knowledge of key React features while utilizing a Restful API.

 ## Personal Note